 - Secure all loose items in the yards.
-Move trash receptacles and similar inside of buildings. - Print and distribute to management the most recent employee list and contact information. - Top off all fuel tanks
+Move trash receptacles and similar inside of buildings. - Print and distribute to management the most recent employee list and contact information. - Top off all fuel tanks expected in 24 hours or less):

 Hurricane Warning